OpenIndy/OpenIndy.github.io/documentation/docu-usr/measurement.md

 	<p align="middle"><i>error model of the virtual Laser-Tracker (16 errors)</i></p>
 </figure>

-###Connect/Start the virtual Laser-Tracker
+###Connect the virtual Laser-Tracker

 The first step is to set and connect the virtual sensor.
-The instrument is set at the active station.
-On default, STATION01 is the active station and is marked in dark grey.
+The instrument is set as the active station.
+As a default, STATION01 is the active station and is marked in dark grey.
 Other stations, if you have some, are marked light grey.
 Only one station can be active, but it is possible to switch them. <br>
 To set the instrument click **Station > set sensor**.
 The following dialog will appear: